mpatric3/Assignment05_Amsterdam/README.md

 		The primary goal of this website is to fill-out the survey.
 This is why it is important that the survey is located at the bottom right of the homepage.

 Intended layout: Header with logo and title on the left, and navigation on the right.
 Content with a central title, and secondary titles for content.
-Survey at the bottom of the home page.
+Survey should be at the bottom right of the home page since it is the primary goal.

 Intented mood/feeling: Bright and fun fruity colors (red, orange, yellow, green) that reflect the colors included in the photos.
 Whimsical fonts to reflect the mood of the content.